jmeza82/URLSessionJSONRequests/README.md

 # URLSessionJSONRequests
-Example for GET and POST with URLSessionJSONRequest
+Example for GET and POST with URLSessionJSONRequest, Swift 3